02042007-WX/computing-work/README.md

 "Justin..."
 Sticky liquid began to flow down her cheeks, "You know I can't either."
 Her heart hammering.
 She pursed her lips onto his, her hands coming into contact with his soft warm cheeks.

-It felt like opening up her soul, tasting, feeling and seeing every colour of the rainbow in her own way, almost like catching a smile in a bottle, its softness, its sweetness… Like breathing through his soft warm lips, like a cool inhalation of oxygen to warm the soul...
+It felt like opening up her soul, tasting, feeling and seeing every colour of the rainbow in her own way, almost like catching a smile in a bottle, its softness, its sweetness… Like breathing through his soft warm lips, like a cool inhalation of oxygen to warm her soul...

 Nothing in the world exist but them.